psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 *Winchester, Aug.
 24.* The crowd people of all ranks assembled by four o'clock this morning at the gates of the gaol, to see Tyrie set off for the place of execution, was very great.
 About five o'clock he was put into a coach with six horses, attended by the ordinary, under-sheriff, gaoler, &c. and conveyed to Portsmouth, where being delivered to the Mayor and police of the town, he was drawn on a sledge to the place of execution.
 After praying a little time, he was turned off, and hanged till almost dead; he was then cut down, his head severed from his body, his bowels taken out, and his heart shewed to the surrounding multitude, and then thrown into a fire made for that purpose; the body was then quartered and put into coffin.
 The concourse of people was immense, and beyond description, and such the singular conduct of many who were near the body, that happy was he who could procure a finger, or some vestige the criminal.
 Tyrie supported to the last the same hardened and intrepid conduct as marked him on his condemnation, boldly leaping into the coach at his leaving Winchester; on his journey to Portsmouth, by his words and conduct expressing great indifference at his approaching fate, and even laughing at the place execution.
 ```

-In another report of his final day, oit was claimed that Tyrie had made a full confession as to who else was involved in his treachery.
+In another report of his final day, it was claimed that Tyrie had made a full confession as to who else was involved in his treachery.

 ```{admonition} His body to be hung in chains, August 1782
 :class: dropdown